Dhruv2027/cse15l-lab-reports/labreport1.md

 ## The `cat` Command

 The `cat` command stands for "concatenate", which essentially means that it will print out the contents of any number of files one after another.
 To make this printing happen, I need to enter the file paths right after typing `cat`.
-So, if I type in `cat` with the path for "Hello.java", here is what I get:
+So, if I type in `cat /home/lecture1/Hello.java` (`cat` followed by the path for `Hello.java`) here is what I get:

 ![Image](S11.png)

-As you can see, the contents of the file "Hello.java" have been printed.
-To verify, here are the actual contents of the "Hello.java" file:
+As you can see, the contents of the file `Hello.java` have been printed.
+To verify, here are the actual contents of the `Hello.java` file:

 ```java
 import java.io.IOException;